 *As far as scholarship on multicultural education, diversity, and citizenship education; James A. Banks.
 Need I say more?

 *Many of the scholars mentioned above worked collaboratively with 15 professional social studies organization developed the College, Career and Civic Life (C3): Framework for Social Studies Standards… an incredible example of scholarship meeting and informing classroom practice.
 Project Director and lead writer Kathy Swan, and senior advisers and contributing writers John Lee, and S. G. Grant, worked with a committee of scholars, the work of many of them is discussed in this blog, to develop the C3 Framework.
 They also maintain the C3 Teacher Website.
-Most recently Grant, Lee, and Swan wrote the book Inquiry-Based Practices in the Social Studies: Understanding the Inquiry Design Model (published by NCSS, and C3 Teacher, 2018) on using the inquiry arc of the C3 Framework in the social studies classroom (Walter Parker wrote the forward and in it noted that "Learning to make and evaluate evidence-based arguments is the singular, unifying, intellectual goal of all social studies courses; a wonderful statement that speaks to every social studies discipline).”
-In their introduction, Swan, Lee, and Grant wrote that the book was the result of working with many teachers to create their own inquiry-based units.
+Most recently Grant, Lee, and Swan wrote the book Inquiry-Based Practices in the Social Studies: Understanding the Inquiry Design Model (published by NCSS, and C3 Teacher, 2018) and Blueprinting an Inquiry-Based Curriculum; Planning with the Inquiry Design Model.
+Both examine using the inquiry arc of the C3 Framework in the social studies classroom.
+Walter Parker wrote the forward to the first and in it noted that "Learning to make and evaluate evidence-based arguments is the singular, unifying, intellectual goal of all social studies courses; a wonderful statement that speaks to every social studies discipline, and in their introduction, Swan, Lee, and Grant wrote that the book was the result of working with many teachers to create their own inquiry-based units.
 This allowed them, they noted, to "kick the tires" on the C3 model; after reading the book it occurred to me that they not only kicked the tires, they put the car on a lift, rotated the tires, filled them with air, and gave them a kick for good measure!
-The book is excellent and, combined with the examples of units and the IDM model found at the C3 website, it is a powerful source for social studies teachers.
+These books are excellent and combined with the example of teacher-created IDMs found at the C3 website, iare powerful sources for social studies teachers.

 All the people and sources listed above are excellent examples of scholars whose work continues to inform classroom practice.
 Undoubtedly there are more sources and people I could list; perhaps other teachers can add names and sources to this list.
 Early in my career I first found the importance of bringing what I’ve learned from scholarship into my instruction.
 Time has only convinced me more of the importance of research and practice in the classroom.